 Scale dependencies do not matter

 ArcGIS Hub works by sending requests to your Map or Feature Services and querying out the data regardless of the extent.
 While cartographically thinking you may not want to show address points at a global scale, ArcGIS Hub will query out all the data and provide high-level visualizations of the data by showing a summary of locations or a gridded visualization that can be filtered and shows the density of features.
+These visualizations are not customizable.

 Services need to be publicly accessible